GOP senator says he’ll ‘step in’ if Biden doesn’t receive intel briefings by Friday

 President-elect Joe Biden should be able to receive intelligence briefings by Friday, a Republican member of the U.S. Senate said in a radio interview that aired Wednesday.

-If Biden doesn’t receive the briefings, then U.S. Rep. James Lankford, R-Okla., said he is prepared to “step in” and make sure Biden does.
+If Biden doesn’t receive the briefings, then U.S. Sen. James Lankford, R-Okla., said he is prepared to “step in” and make sure Biden does.

 However, in a Twitter message Wednesday night, Lankford clarified that he continues to believe President Trump “is fully in his right to ask for recounts and for every legal question to be fully vetted and resolved.”